 Optics is an area of major scientific and technological importance.
 With cooperation of the College of Engineering and the College of Science, the Optical Science and Engineering (OSE) doctoral program was formally approved at UAH in 1992.
 This unique program is highly multi-disciplinary and is followed by a wide variety of advanced coursework and research in both fundamental and applied subjects.
 This diversity is reflected by the OSE faculty, which is drawn from the expertise of optical scientists and engineers from the departments of Physics, Electrical and Computer Engineering, and Mechanical and Aerospace Engineering, and from the Center for Applied Optics.

-- A minimum score of 1600 on the combined verbal, quantitative, and analytical sections of the Graduate Record Examination1;
+- A combined score of 300 on the verbal, quantitative and analytical sections and at least 3.0 in the writing section of the Graduate Record Examination (GRE).

 - Three letters of reference.